contactandyc/another-c-library/old_stuff/3_pool.md

 }
 ```

-We could use a trick like we did above and allocate the desired memory and the pool_node_t together.
-If we did that we wouldn't need the void *m parameter either and the memory could just exist after the pool_node_t structure.
+We could allocate the desired memory and the pool_node_t structure together.
+If we did that we wouldn't need the void *m parameter and the memory requested could just exist after the pool_node_t structure.

 ```c
 typedef struct pool_node_s {